rocket-icon

 • Introduction on LinkedIn

-• Individual conversations with the colleagues
+• Individual conversations with colleagues

 • Plan long-term meetings